2024 Summer Olympics: Transportation

-Over €500 million was invested in transport improvements for the Games, with extensions to the Paris Métro and 60 km of new cycle lanes.
+Over €500 million was invested in transport improvements for the Games, with extensions to the Paris Metro and 60 km of new cycle lanes.
 Visitors to Paris paid higher public transport fares during the Games, €4 instead of the previous €2.15 price.
 This paid for the increased frequency and hours of service for public transport during the Games, with an average increase of 15% in services.
 As with previous Games, 185 km of reserved traffic lanes was used to ensure reliable journey times for athletes, officials and the media.

 Volunteers

 The Paris 2024 volunteer platform for the Olympic and Paralympic Games was opened to the public in March 2023.
 There were expected to be 45,000 volunteers recruited worldwide for the Games.
 Following the end of registration on 3 May 2023, over 300,000 applications had been submitted to the Paris Organising Committee, exceeding the number of applicants for the previous two Olympics.
 Applicants were notified of the outcome of their application between September and December 2023.
 Over 800 applicants were excluded over security fears, among which 15 were flagged with Fiche S.